amalog/scratch/sketch/aaa.md

 structs are allowed to reuse accessor names used by other structs. type inference should discern which of the accessor functions is needed for any given invocation.

-Built in support for laziness and futures.
-These are very hard to add to a language without compiler support.
-Using a lazy or future value should not require a force function.
-Creating them may require special syntax but using them must be identical to using other variables.

 Offer generic collection literals (probably with [] syntax) and let the compiler choose which collection data structure to use based on how the collection itself is used in the program.
 Developers could choose a specific implementation if they needed to.
 For example, a collection that's only iterated left to right might be implemented as a linked list.
 A collection that's only tested for membership could be implemented as a set.
 A small collection that's treated as a map could be an association list, whereas a large one could be a hash map.
 The compiler should be free to change implementations at runtime as conditions change.
 It could also make those decisions based on profile data.
 The main point is that a developer shouldn't have to think about a bunch of data structure implementation tradeoffs or guess how they'll affect performance.

 A Prolog like language should be able to reorder goals inside a clause based on a goal's probability of failure and its likely execution cost.
 For ideas on implementing this, see Efficient Reordering of Prolog Programs by Gooley and Wah, 1988.